PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 10:27:09
+Last updated: 2024-04-06 10:27:43
-Random Quote: Talk about being a few sardines short of a can. - Bucky Barnes
+Random Quote: I did the world a favor.
+People like Dalton shouldn't be allowed to procreate.
+Getting expelled was just a bonus. - Wednesday Addams